Program Details 6 - 9

 In order to get your audience on your side, you need to be able to change your communication style to suit the person and the setting.

 Since we don't want to be unfair to others, make sure to credit ideas and help you seek from other people, books or any websites.

 Recognition on completion of Qualifier

-- e-Certificate of Distinction (top 1% in each grade).
+- e-Certificate of Distinction and qualification for finale (top 20 percentile in each grade).